michaelsprice/LinuxServerConfiguration/README.md

 ## Configurations Made
 1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
 - Navigate to [Amazon Lightsail](https://lightsail.aws.amazon.com/) and sign in (or create an account).
-- Click the 'Create instance button.
+- Click the 'Create instance' button.
 - Select Linux/Unix, OS Only, select Ubuntu 16.04 LTS.
 - Select an instance plan (free/cheapest is fine).
 - Enter a name and click Create instance.